Looking for something to do but short on cash? We’ve got lots of free things to do in Knoxville. Check out this list and read on for more ideas!

 Farmers’ MarketsBack to Top of List

 Even if you have no plans to buy produce, farmers’ markets are great places to people watch and window shop.
 Knoxville has its fair share of markets throughout the city.
-The largest is the Market Square Farmers Market, currently operating not in the Square but at Mary Costa Plaza at the Knoxville Civic Auditorium Coliseum.
+The largest is the Market Square Farmers Market, which operates near year-round with their main market in the summer, holiday markets during the Christmas season, and select winter markets to pull through to May.
 Learn more about other markets and other operating days in the link above.

 Mural HuntingBack to Top of List